fuzmish/manioc/README.md

 manioc.RegisterConstructor[IMyService](NewMyService)
 ```

-To register an existing `MyService` instance as a singleton instance of `IMyService`, use the `RegisterInstance` function:
+To register an existing `MyService` instance as a singleton of `IMyService`, use the `RegisterInstance` function:
 ```go
 var myService MyService = //...
 manioc.RegisterInstance[IMyService](&myService)